-While it does not pay to create a domain name that’s as long as your browser’s window, when it comes to thinking of engaging URLs that have keyword value, the more the descriptive you can be, the better.
+While it does not pay to create a domain name that’s as long as your browser’s window, when it comes to thinking of engaging URLs or a real estate domain name that has keyword value, the more the descriptive you can be, the better.

 It’s not unheard of for people to misspell web addresses when they’re searching online.
 Let’s say the URL tied to your business is something like parkviewhomes.com.
 If you were to buy parkeviewhomes.com and parkveewhomes.com and direct both of those domains to the main address associated with your business, you’d see an increase in site traffic.

-An important note about SEO: domain names absolutely affect search engine optimization.
+An important note about SEO for real estate: domain names absolutely affect search engine optimization.
 So, what does this mean for your website and your business?